andrew01144/OPA-tips/Running_MPI_Applications.md

 To run an application on an HPC network such as Cornelis Omni-Path or Nvidia Infiniband, you will need to tell the MPI library which network type to use.
 This is the subject of this document.

-This document uses the work 'network'; in HPC, the high performance network is sometimes called a 'fabric'.
+This document uses the work 'network'.
+In HPC, the high performance network is sometimes called a 'fabric'.

 Your application will be compiled to run with a particular MPI library.
 Firstly, you need to determine which MPI your application uses because the runtime options for each MPI are different.